Sind Club: History

+The construction began in 1880 with the Chambers being the first building followed by the Club House which was completed in 1883.

 The club was designed by Colonel Le Mesurier.

 Design

 A competition was held to select the best design for the club.
 Richard Burton had warned against the use of Gothic architecture for the club building.
 Having seen Frere Hall he had said: "the Veneto-Gothic, so fit for Venice, so unfit for Karachi.
 It is to be hoped that the new club will not adopt Veneto-Gothic."
 Since limited funds were available for the new club building, a design prepared by a committee member, Le Mesurier, was chosen.
 When completed, Le Mesurier's building was considered a "princely residence".
 The first of the Sind Club buildings, which now houses the ladies bar and the dining room, was designed in a southern Italian style.
 The building suits comfortably in its spacious grounds, its facade employing simple arcading which is composed of semi-circular openings on the ground and first floors, and terminates in pitched roofs.

 The other blocks, which were constructed later, generally follow the Indo-Italianate style of the original structure.
 The club buildings are provided with a generous back set from the road, creating a feeling of exclusiveness and inaccessibility, even though the architectural style is informal and does not rely on pediments and porticoes for effect.